tentamdin/pecha-tools-for-stt/README.md

 - DATABASE_URL

-for aws a3 buckets:

-- ACCESS_KEY
-- SECRET_ACCESS_KEY

 <!-- This section must link to the docs which are in the root of the repository in /docs -->

 ## Owners